 You will need to request a new CAS for the DES.
 You can apply for DES any time within the 60 days immediately before your award date.
 The CAS cannot be assigned after the university has confirmed that your PhD has been awarded.

-You must apply for the DES before your current Tier 4 immigration permission expires.
+You must apply for the DES before your current Tier 4 or Student immigration permission expires.
 You can only apply for the DES in the UK.

-If your current Tier 4 permission finishes too early for you to make a DES application, you will need to make a regular Tier 4 application first, then make a DES application later when you are within 60 days of your expected award date.
+If your current Tier 4 or Student permission finishes too early for you to make a DES application, you will need to make a regular Student application first, then make a DES application later when you are within 60 days of your expected award date.

-This is a Tier 4 application, so you should follow the process for applying for Tier 4 immigration in the UK and provide all the required supporting documents.
-When you make the Tier 4 DES application, you must show that you have held maintenance funds of £2,530.
-You must show that you have held the required funds for a consecutive 28 day period (finishing on the date of the closing balance of the statement you provide).
-Please carefully read our guidance about how you can show evidence of your funds.
+This is a Student application, so you should follow the process for applying for Student immigration in the UK and provide all the required supporting documents.
+When you make the DES application, you must show meet the financial requirement.

-When you are completing the online Tier 4 (General) Student immigration application form, in the "Course details" section, you should select RQF8 as the level of qualification.
+When you are completing the online Student immigration application form, in the "Course details" section, you should select RQF8 as the level of qualification.
 You will then be asked to confirm if you are applying under the scheme.

 Warning: as a CAS cannot be assigned after your doctorate has been awarded, you are likely to have just one opportunity to apply under the DES.
 It is, therefore, very important that you make sure that your immigration application is completed correctly and your supporting documents meet the requirements.
 You will not get a chance to correct any mistakes after you have applied.
-Please read our guide to applying for Tier 4 before applying.
+Please read our guide to applying for Student immigration permission before applying.

-As part of your Tier 4 DES application, you will normally need to pay the Immigration Health Surcharge.
-This costs £300 per year.
+As part of your DES application, you will normally need to pay the Immigration Health Surcharge.
+This costs £470 per year.

 In most cases your CAS will state "Higher Education Institution (HEI) sponsor has made assessment".
 If this is the case, when answering the question "If you are studying at a higher education institution, have they assessed that you meet the English language requirement, or that you are a 'gifted student'?" (if asked), you should select "Yes".

-If, after your CAS has been assigned, you find out that you are likely to receive confirmation of your award later than the expected end date on the CAS, you can still apply under the scheme as long as you do this before the expected end date and before your current Tier 4 leave expires.
+If, after your CAS has been assigned, you find out that you are likely to receive confirmation of your award later than the expected end date on the CAS, you can still apply under the scheme as long as you do this before the expected end date and before your current Tier 4 or Student leave expires.
 However, you will not be able to work without restriction until your award is confirmed.
-As your Tier 4 sponsor, Queen Mary is required to report your actual completion date to the Home Office.
+As your sponsor, Queen Mary is required to report your actual completion date to the Home Office.
 You will not be able to apply to extend your immigration permission under this scheme, so you will not be able to spend the full 12-month period working without restriction.
-Depending on the length of delay before your award is confirmed, you might instead consider applying under Tier 4 as a student, and, after that, make an application under the Doctorate Extension Scheme.
+Depending on the length of delay before your award is confirmed, you might instead consider applying for general Student permission, and, after that, make an application under the Doctorate Extension Scheme.
 You cannot apply after the expected end date, so you will probably need a new CAS.
 You should discuss this as early as possible with the Research Degrees Office to check if they are able to assign a new CAS.

 If you fail your course or do not complete it, or if you are awarded a lower qualification, your application will be refused if you are still awaiting a decision.
 You might want to consider withdrawing the application first.
 If you have already been granted immigration permission under the scheme, the Home Office will cutail (cut short) your immigration permission.
 You should seek advice from the Advice and Counselling Service if you think this will happen to you.